 Managing Interruptions: When Your Calendaring System Breaks

-Here’s a great real-life story from Susan on how interruptions can break a system.
+Here’s a great real-life story about how interruptions can break a system.

-My calendaring broke this morning.
+A business owner’s calendaring broke this morning.
 Here’s why.
-I’m getting ready to leave for vacation and doing all the last-minute things to give me work-free time away.
-In preparation, I’m managing interruptions in advance.
-That includes getting all of next week’s must-do’s done.
+The owner was getting ready to leave for vacation and doing all the last-minute things to give himself work-free time away.
+In preparation, he was managing interruptions in advance.
+This preparation includes getting all of next week’s must-do’s done.

-The first interruption was about a last-minute dog boarding change, which resulted in me having to change plans, reverse payments, pay new people, and whatnot.
+The first interruption was about a last-minute dog boarding change, which resulted in the owner having to change plans, reverse payments, pay new people, and whatnot.

-Then, I got a response to a for-sale item I had listed online.
-Wanting that extra $150 spending money for my vacation, I set up a time for the person to stop by, and I made the sale.
+Then, the owner got a response to a for-sale item he had listed online.
+Wanting that extra $150 spending money for his vacation, he set up a time for the person to stop by, and he made the sale.

-Compound that with a business issue, I was troubleshooting through a support ticket.
-It was all put back on me to address with another provider, which meant I had to restart the support ticket process with them.
+Compound it with a business issue, and the owner was troubleshooting through a support ticket.
+It was all put back on the owner to address with another provider, which meant the owner had to restart the support ticket process with them.

-So, how did I get off track this morning?
+So, how did the owner get off track this morning?
 Life happens.

 Many other things can break your calendaring as well.
 Sometimes, it’s procrastination.
 Or a legitimate emergency.